AngleProtocol/merkl-docs/distribute-with-merkl/deploy-your-campaign-from-a-multisig-or-gnosis-safe.md

 4. **Optimize for Gas fees:**

 * Note that you do not need to include `acceptConditions` for every campaign.
-Including it only in the first element of the list can help reduce gas fees, which is particularly beneficial for chains with high transaction costs.
+Including it only in the first element of the list can help reduce gas fees.

 5. **Save for Future Use:**